 The following is a discussion of the financial condition and results of operation of InnovaQor as of the date of this filing.
-This discussion and analysis should be read in conjunction with InnovaQor's audited and unaudited consolidated financial statements including the notes thereto, which are included elsewhere in this filing.
+This discussion and analysis should be read in conjunction with InnovaQor's audited consolidated financial statements including the notes thereto.